Fairness vs. Risk in California Insurance Pricing

 “I don’t know how you get away from not doing that,” he said.
 “These are realities that exist.”

-Risk-Based Pricing: The Foundation of Insurance
+Risk-Based Pricing as the Foundation of Insurance

-“Auto rates depend on your zip code, accident frequency, and mileage,” Lackey noted.
+“Auto rates depend on your zip code, accident frequency, and mileage,” Lackey said.
 “If you live in an urban area with lots of traffic, your likelihood of being in a collision is higher, so your rate is higher.
 In rural areas, it’s lower.”

 “People in high wildfire zones talk about how unfair property insurance feels,” he said, “but they benefit from lower auto insurance rates.
 It works both ways.”

-The Catastrophe Conundrum
+The Catastrophe Conundrum and Climate Reality

 “Because of the catastrophic circumstances over the last few years, many communities have been devastated,” he said.
 “We had an entire city go up in flames.
 That’s never happened before.”